hmcts/rd-professional-api/README.md

 ```
 ./bin/run-in-docker.sh
 ```

 or

 ```
 docker-compose up
 ```

+application will listen on 9090 when started using the above methods.

 Alternatively, you can start the application from the current source files using Gradle as follows: